rmcnellis/rpmodel/README.md

 [![R-CMD-check](https://github.com/bluegreen-labs/rpmodel/workflows/R-CMD-check/badge.svg)](https://github.com/bluegreen-labs/rpmodel/actions)
 [![codecov](https://codecov.io/gh/bluegreen-labs/rpmodel/branch/master/graph/badge.svg?token=7bImDR3uCT)](https://codecov.io/gh/bluegreen-labs/rpmodel)

+## Fork of the rpmodel
+Includes implementation of C4 photosynthesis based on Scott & Smith 2022 and added calculations for leaf nitrogen.

 ## Purpose

 `rpmodel` provides an implementation of the P-model (Prentice et al., 2014; Wang et al., 2017; Stocker et al., 2020) for predicting acclimated photosynthetic parameters, assimilation, and dark respiration rates as a function of the environment.
 The main function is `rpmodel()` which returns a list of variables that are mutually consistent within the theory of the P-model (see [Usage](./articles/usage.html) ).
 Further functions used within `rpmodel()` are also provided through the package.